-Therefore, we'll typically begin roasting at a high temperature to get the meat nice and brown and then lower the temperature for the duration of cooking.
+The only problem is that these lower temperatures don't produce a brown, flavorful crust on the exterior of the meat.
+Therefore, it's typically best to begin roasting at a high temperature to get the meat nice and brown and then lower the heat for the duration of cooking.

 The steps below apply to any large cuts of meat that would typically be roasted, both boneless and bone-in, including:

-- Roast Rib of Beef (i.e. Prime Rib)
+- Rib of Beef (e.g., Prime Rib)

-- Roast Beef Tenderloin or Sirloin
+- Beef Tenderloin or Sirloin

-- Roast Shoulder of Lamb
+- Shoulder of Lamb

-- Roast Leg of Lamb
+- Leg of Lamb

-- Roast Loin of Pork
+- Loin of Pork

-- Roast Pork Shoulder
+- Pork Shoulder

 - Set the seasoned roast on a rack, fat side up, in a roasting pan.
-The pan's sides should be relatively low so that the hot air can circulate around the roast.
+The pan's sides should be relatively low to allow the hot air to circulate around the roast.
 Using a rack (rather than placing the roast directly on the bottom of the pan) also promotes even airflow.
 Don't cover the pan.

 - If you are using a meat thermometer (analog or digital), insert the probe into the center of the roast, being careful not to hit bone.

 - Place the meat in the oven and cook for 20 to 30 minutes at the high temperature.

-Beef and lamb are medium rare when the internal temperature of the roast has reached 135°F; medium is 140°-145°F. Pork should be cooked to 145°F. Veal is usually served medium (145°-150°F) or medium-well (155°F).
+Beef and lamb are medium-rare when the internal temperature of the roast has reached 135 F; medium is 140 F to 145 F. Cook pork to 145 F. Veal is usually served medium (145 F to 150 F) or medium-well (155 F).